MattNewberry/crashstats/README.md

 Backtraces
 ----------
-By including the `-b` option, backtraces will be downloaded and stored on your file system using the following format:
+By including the `-B` option, backtraces will be downloaded and stored on your file system using the following format:

 ````
 backtraces/<bundle_identifier>/<issue_id>.txt